 - It's the law.
-City code states that items such as this must not be placed along a public right of way.
+City code states that such items must not be placed along a public right of way.

 - Put important papers in a waterproof container.

-- Have a 72 hour kit or and other emergency kits.
+- Have a 72 hour kit or other emergency kits.

 - Audit an existing kit to ensure nothing is expired.

 - Information on creating an emergency kit and other disaster preparedness information can be found by going to the Emergency Preparedness Page.

 - Keep a safe distance from Canals and other waterways, as they could be fuller than normal.